codefellows/seattle-java-401d1/class-27-list-views-list-adapters-intents/README-list-adapters.md

 New > File
 ```

-Enter `Tweet.json` as the file name and paste the contents of another `Tweet.json` into the file and save.
-Notice that the file recognizes that it is a JSON file.
+Enter `data.json` as the file name and paste the contents of another
+`data.json` into the file and save.
+Notice that the file recognizes that it is

-> If your first time teaching, Tweet.json is located in the resources directory above.
+a JSON file.

-Once you have properly added the `Tweet.json` file we need to create a new group for our model objects.
+Once you have properly added the `data.json` file we need to create a new group
+for our model objects.

 To do this, right-click on `app` in the navigation window and select:
 ```
 New > Package...
 ```

-Add the package to the `...app/src/main/java` directory, and name the package Model.
+Add the package to the `...app/src/main/java` directory, and name the package
+Model.

 > You should see the directory appear in your project.